 The benefits offered to the City Council are: Medical, Dental, Vision, Life Insurance, and retirement through the California Public Employees Retirement System (PERS).
 These benefits are optional (with the exception of PERS and life insurance) and are chosen at the discretion of each Council Member.
+Council Members who already participate in PERS through another agency are eligible to participate in PARS (Public Agency Retirement Services).
 Cost sharing with the City for these benefits occurs in accordance with Resolutions 94-045, 11-089, and 14-104.